bradeneliason/PumasDocs.jl/docs/src/analysis/vpc.md

 We see the plot with higher `bandwidth` better captures the data, so we would use the same `bandwidth` value for VPC of the fitted model, stratified on `wt`.

+!!! tip

+    If your `vpc` run gives you an error message similar to `ERROR: LinearAlgebra.LAPACKException(2)`, increasing the `bandwidth` should fix it in most cases.

 ```julia
  res = fit(model,data,param,Pumas.FOCEI())